Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

 </p>

-            τ represents the quantiles; d represents the degrees; Yg,j denote the log non-zero expression count for gene g in cell j for g = 1,…, m and j = 1,…, n; Xj denote log sequencing depth for cell j; gene-specific relationship between log unnormalized expression and log sequencing depth is represented by βg,1
+            τ represents the quantiles; d represents the degrees; Yg,j denote the log non-zero expression count for gene g in cell j for g = 1,…,m and j = 1,…,n; Xj denote log sequencing depth for cell j; gene-specific relationship between log unnormalized expression and log sequencing depth is represented by βg,1